 The Job Readiness Program which includes interview preparation, counseling and interview clothing.

 The Professional Development Series offers important services to men who have moved beyond the suiting program.
-Weekly workshops facilitated by corporate managers and career counselors focus on key areas, including financial literacy; family and child support services, and life skills development.
+Weekly workshops facilitated by corporate managers and career counselors focus on key areas, including job search techniques, financial literacy, family and child support services, and life skills development.

 The MAST MENtoring Program was launched in 2010, as a one-on-one mentoring program thanks to the funding of the Pascal Sykes Foundation.
 We apply the principles of the Professional Development Series and apply them individually to men who need additional assistance.
 These mentor/mentee meetings have demonstrated strong outcomes with a significant number of participants opening bank accounts, re-engaging with their children and knowing that they are making a positive contribution.